Luke-Kav/Try-Before-You-Buy-Deferred-Purchase-Option-App/README.md

-This is a 'Try as You Buy' Deferred Purchase Option App.
+This is a Skeleton of a 'Try Before You Buy' Deferred Purchase Option App.

 It uses Shopify's Selling plans which are available in the Subscriptions API.